 It’s unusual to talk to a young person of his age who has such a deep understanding of the many complicated environmental issues our planet is facing, and who is doing so much hard work to try and tell others of his generation about it.

 It was exciting to hear that one of his motivations for becoming a wildlife advocate was watching the documentary Racing Extinction — which of course is a film very close to my heart, having worked on the school resources for the documentary when I was employed Discovery Education.
-Definitely check out the full interview with Aidan in the December issue of Nat Geo Kids (more on that to come on a later blog post!).
+Read the full interview with Aidan click on the image link below.

 My take home message